RamenVentures/Operating-Manual/README.md

 ---

 ### Diligence
-Our investment due diligence is designed to be lightweight but rigorous enough to uncover any red flags.
+Step 5 is our investment due diligence.
+It's designed to be lightweight but rigorous enough to uncover any red flags.

 #### Goal